Unprecedented BIG EAST success highlights 2013-14 Athletics Department Awards Banquet

 Ponsetto had an active role in helping to organize the new BIG EAST Conference which debuted on July 1, 2013 with seven members of the previous conference (DePaul, Marquette, Georgetown, St. John's, Providence, Seton Hall and Villanova) along with three new members (Butler, Creighton, Xavier).

-She was also involved in the new DePaul basketball arena to be located near McCormick Place and scheduled to open at the beginning of the 2016-17 season.
+She was also involved in the new DePaul basketball arena to be located near McCormick Place and scheduled to open in the 2016-17 season.

 The 2008-09 academic year saw the men's track and field program post the highest cumulative grade-point average in the country by the U.S. Track and Field and Cross Country Coaches Association.
 Among the 16 programs in the BIG EAST Conference, the Blue Demons led the way academically in women's basketball, men's cross country, women's cross country, men's soccer, women's tennis, men's indoor track and field and men's outdoor track and field.